Code-Institute-Submissions/SnapCards/README.md

 ### Deployment Steps
 1. Using the terminal window in gitpod IDE, adding the files to the staging area using the 'git add' command.
-2. Comminting these files to the git repository system with comments using the 'git commit -m "insert commentary" ' syntax.
+2. Commenting these files to the git repository system with comments using the 'git commit -m "insert commentary" ' syntax.
 3. Deployment is made to the GitHub pages using the 'git push' command.

 All versions of the development process is held on the master branch.